yashpawarrr/openmetadata_hackathon/README.md

 ---

-## 🚨 Problem Statement
+## 🚨 The Problem

 Modern data teams suffer from:

-- ❌ Breaking SQL/dbt changes discovered *after deployment*
+- **Blind SQL changes** break downstream dashboards, tables, and reports – discovered only after merge.
-- ❌ No governance feedback inside PR workflows
+- **No governance feedback** inside PR workflows → developers context‑switch between GitHub, OpenMetadata UI, and Slack.
-- ❌ Stale documentation that never matches real schema
+- **Stale documentation** that never keeps up with schema evolution.
-- ❌ Expensive full-table scans due to missing query awareness
+- **Expensive queries** that run full table scans because nobody warned about a 500 GB unpartitioned table.
-- ❌ Metadata trapped inside dashboards instead of being in the developer workflow
+- **Metadata trapped** inside dashboards instead of being in the developer workflow.

 👉 OpenMetadata already stores rich metadata (lineage, quality, contracts).
 But that metadata remains trapped inside the UI – invisible to the developer writing the code.